 - 4.13.1 The pandemic continues to have an adverse impact on passenger numbers.
-By mid-September 2021, patronage and revenue on the Newbury contracted network were around 30% below the same period two years previously, although this has recovered to around 15-20% below by September 2022.
-Some of the factors preventing use include: - Initial government messages to avoid public transport and continuing anxiety amongst some ENCTS pass holders (at least 3% of non-users in our 2022 survey still won't travel due to covid concerns) - A wide acceptance amongst employers that employees can continue to work from home - The rise in internet shopping

-- Closure of shops and restaurants in Newbury anchor stores Debenhams and John Lewis have both closed for good

-- Frequency of existing services

-- No bus services in many rural villages

-- Bus fares perceived to be high
+It is estimated that patronage on the Newbury contracted network is now around 5% below the same period pre-covid, with revenue similar.
+Some of the factors preventing use include: - Initial government messages to avoid public transport and continuing anxiety amongst some ENCTS pass holders (although this has significantly diminished in our 2023 survey) - A wide acceptance amongst employers that employees can continue to work from home - The rise in internet shopping - Closure of shops and restaurants in Newbury's Parkway anchor stores Debenhams and John Lewis have both closed for good, although Next has now replaced John Lewis - Frequency of existing services - No bus services in many rural villages - Bus fares perceived to be high